Seals, sealants and sealing experts

 Parker's Standard PolyPak® (SPP) is a square cross-section squeeze seal with a symmetrical profile for use in either rod or piston applications.
 The standard Molythane shell provides high wear resistance and the O-ring energizer functions as a spring to maintain sealing contact under low pressure.
 The standard PolyPak utilizes a scraper lip design formed by a precision trimming process.
 The scraper edge wipes both fluid film and contamination away from the seal.
 A wide selection of sizes and alternate compounds allow this profile to match up with many hydraulic applications.

-O-rings seal through deformation between two surfaces against which it is supposed to seal.
-The working pressure at which the O-ring can be used is dependent on among the installation mode, fitting clearance, the elastomeric material, sealed medium and temperature.
+O-rings seal through deformation between two surfaces against which they seal.
+The working pressure at which the O-ring can be used is dependent on the installation method, fitting clearance, the elastomeric material, sealed medium and temperature.
 O-rings are one of the most common sealing devices used in sealing applications.Wiper Seals

 Contamination particles in the hydraulic system are a primary reason for the failure or short service life of seals.
 Most particles reach the system through the rod.
 A wiper seal can be installed to prevent seal failure and system breakdown.